Germany: Right-wing criminality at a record high | DW | 04.05.2021

-The minister expressed concerns over increasing incidences of politically-motivated crime, especially those carried out by right-wing extremists, such as the murder of 11 young people with a migration-background in the city of Hanau in February last year.
+The minister expressed concerns over increasing incidences of politically motivated crimes, especially those carried out by right-wing extremists, such as the murder of 11 young people with a migration-background in the city of Hanau in February last year.

 "Politically-motivated crimes are increasing significantly," Seehofer said, adding that 8.5% more cases were recorded in 2020 than the previous year.